Executive Director: Patty Henson Sullivan

 Martha received her Bachelors of Science in Education Studies from the University of Arkansas.
 She is currently working towards her Masters in Teaching in Mathematics and a license in English as a Second Language from the University of Arkansas anticipated in May 2017.
 Martha has been instrumental in the success of OLC’s new satellite program at the Springdale Public Library where she has been serving as the Basic Literacy ESL Instructor.
 Born to a Mexican immigrant family, Martha is bilingual in English and Spanish and has been living in Arkansas for fifteen years.

-Operations Manager: Paul Johnson (volunteer)
+Tutor Trainer: Paul Johnson (volunteer)

 Paul was raised along the banks of the Mississippi south of New Orleans.
 He secured a BA in English after completing studies in music and history.
 He received his Teaching English as a Foreign Language (TEFL) Certification from Spring International Language Center in the summer of 2014.
 Once retired from a career in the automobile business he moved to Fayetteville, soon finding a volunteer opportunity at Ozark Literacy Council.
 In the years since he has settled into a role of operations support, mentoring and teaching the occasional class.
-He has been volunteering at OLC for over 7 years and has extensive experience teaching and tutoring.
+He has been volunteering at OLC for 10 years and has extensive experience teaching and tutoring.